IvoNet/CKAD-resources/README.md

     - Don't assume :-)
 - by just changing `DR=db` you are now running on that namespace
     - Remember to change this back!!!
-    - Don't do this if you do not feel comfortable with it
+    - Don't do this if you do not feel comfortable with it... practice

 So...